-Over the past 30 years, skin cancer control programs like the SunSmart program have educated Victorians about the importance of sun protection at any age.
+Over the past 30 years, skin cancer control programs like the SunSmart program have educated Victorians about the importance of sun protection at every age.

 UV exposure in Australia

 Skin cells in the top layer of skin (the epidermis) produce a pigment called melanin that gives skin its natural colour.
 When skin is exposed to UV radiation, more melanin is produced, causing the skin to darken.
 This is what we call a ‘tan’.
-A tan is a sign that the skin is getting UV radiation damage.
-It is not a sign of good health but rather of skin cells in trauma.
+A tan is not a sign of good health, but rather of damaged skin cells in trauma.

 Tanning can contribute to DNA damage, premature skin ageing and skin cancer.
 Every time skin is exposed to the sun or a solarium, the total lifetime dose of UV radiation is increased.
 Over time, this damage adds up, even when no sunburn is experienced.

-All types of sunburn, whether serious or mild, can cause permanent and irreversible skin damage and can lay the groundwork for skin cancer to develop later in life.
+All types of sunburn, whether serious or mild, can cause permanent and irreversible skin damage, laying the groundwork for skin cancer to develop later in life.

 Hereditary factors and skin cancer

-In a rare inherited condition, people with xeroderma pigmentosum have a defect in their enzyme system, which is responsible for the repair of UV-damaged DNA.
+In a rare inherited condition, people with xeroderma pigmentosum have a defective enzyme, which is responsible for the repair of UV-damaged DNA.
 As a result, they develop signs of sun damage while very young and usually develop skin cancer before they turn ten.